-The roles that registered nurses (RNs) play in keeping communities healthy and safe have never been more vital than today.
-According to May 2020 data from the U.S. Bureau of Labor Statistics (BLS), the U.S. had nearly 3 million RNs, with an estimated 179,500 new job openings for RNs expected between 2019 and 2029.
-Nursing is the largest healthcare profession and one of the largest professions in all industries.
-For 19 years in a row, the Gallup Poll has named nursing the most honest and ethical profession.
+The roles registered nurses (RNs) play in keeping communities healthy and safe have never been more vital than they are today.
+In May 2020, the U.S. had nearly 3 million RNs, with an estimated 276,800 new jobs for RNs expected between 2020 and 2030, according to data from the U.S. Bureau of Labor Statistics (BLS).
+Nursing is the largest health care profession and one of the largest professions in all industries.
+For 20 years in a row, the Gallup Poll has named nursing the most honest and ethical profession.

 Earning an Advanced Nursing Degree

 Nursing education programs include one-year training programs for becoming a licensed practical nurse (LPN) or licensed vocational nurse (LVN), two-year associate degree programs, three-year diploma in nursing programs, and four-year bachelor’s degree programs for becoming an RN.

 Beyond the bachelor’s degree in nursing are two types of postgraduate nursing career paths:

 - Advanced practice nurse: The APN category includes nurse practitioner (NP), nurse educator, nurse anesthetist, nurse midwife, and nurse administrator.

 - Researcher: Nurse researchers have typically earned a doctorate in nursing to qualify for their positions.

 Obtaining an Advanced Nursing Certification

 Various professional and certification bodies issue dozens of nursing and medical certifications, but the two largest organizations offering advanced nursing certifications are the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners (AANP).